wp-plugins/mailchimp-subscription-plus/trunk/readme.txt

 = The subscription form doesn't work, the first name isn't passed to the MailChimp list =

 Compare the merge fields you're using for the plugin settings and for your MailChimp mailing list.
-They need to be identical, check the [MC manual](http://kb.mailchimp.com/lists/managing-subscribers/manage-list-and-signup-form-fields) for information how to add additional merge fields
+They need to be identical and use only the characters between the pipe symbols (|), check the [MC manual](http://kb.mailchimp.com/lists/managing-subscribers/manage-list-and-signup-form-fields) for information how to add additional merge fields

 = How to add a manual goal in Clicky? =

 If you use a Clicky premium plan it's possible to track Goals.

-1. In Clicky click on Goals > Setup > Create a new goal.
+1. In Clicky, visit: Goals > Setup > Create a new goal.
 1. Enter a name for the goal
 1. Check the "Manual Goal" checkbox and click Submit
-1. Copy/paste the ID into the field from the plugin options page
+1. Copy/paste the ID into the corresponding field on the plugin options page

 == Screenshots ==
-1. Settings for the *MailChimp Subscription Plus*.
+1. Settings for the *MailChimp Subscription Plus* plugin.
-2. An example how the subscribe form looks like.
+2. An example how the subscription form looks like.
+3. Subscription form widget (Made together with the theme called "The Bootstrap")

 == Changelog ==

+= 1.0.1 =

+* Other
+	* Fixed some typo's and changed some information
+	* Moved some PHP files into the new "includes" directory
+	* Added a new screenshot for the widget

+* Enhancement
+	* Added the subscription form widget
+	* It's possible now to translate the complete plugin

 = 1.0 =
 * Initial release